Secretary of State for Northern Ireland: Since devolution (From 1999)

+The secretary of state is today generally limited to representing Northern Ireland in the UK cabinet, overseeing the operation of the devolved administration and a number of reserved and excepted matters which remain the sole competence of the UK Government e.g. security, human rights, certain public inquiries and the administration of elections.
 The secretary of state officially resides in Hillsborough Castle, which was previously the official residence of the governor of Northern Ireland, and remains the royal residence of the monarch in Northern Ireland.
 The secretary of state exercises their duties through, and is administratively supported by, the Northern Ireland Office (NIO).